 People in the United States generate a lot of trash.
 In 2013, people around the nation threw away about 254 million tons of items.
-If you are planning to renovate your home or are starting your yearly spring cleaning, on site dumpster rentalscan make these tasks a lot easier and less stressful.
+If you are planning to renovate your home or are starting your yearly spring cleaning, on-site dumpster rentals can make these tasks a lot easier and less stressful.
 Before you go out and rent yourself any equipment or start talking to the dumpster rental service companies in your area, there are some considerations you need to make.

-- Make sure you do not try to remove items that are illegal to dump.
 The rules and regulations regarding dumping residential items vary from place to place so you should take the time to see what they are where you live.
 Frequently prohibited items are oil, anything flammable, car batteries, tires, freon, and paint.
 Also, in many places, it is illegal to combine things such as concrete with residential waste.

-Whether you are doing large scale renovations on your home, are looking to clear out the clutter, or are just replacing a floor, on site dumpster rentals can make the process go a lot easier and less stressful overall.
+Whether you are doing large scale renovations on your home, are looking to clear out the clutter, or are just replacing a floor, on-site dumpster rentals can make the process go a lot easier and less stressful overall.